jbessette/streamlayer-memory-repro/README.md

 # StreamLayer Memory Reproduction

 A small sample to reproduce memory growth and eventual map crash when using StreamLayers in 4.29.
+This has been reproduced on two separate PCs with similar, though not identical, hardware.

 ### Steps to reproduce
-- Load page in Chrome or Edge (Firefox does not exhibit the same behavior)
+- Load page in Chrome, Edge, or Firefox (have not tested other browsers, slower to occur in Firefox)
 - Open the browser task manager from the tab bar
 - Monitor memory usage of the app tab, it will grow continuously to ~16GB, at which point the map will crash